polkastats/polkastats/README.md

 - Parity Polkadot client
 - Nodejs crawler

-### Hasura configuration
+### Hasura console

-After that you need to access to Hasura console at http://server_ip_address:8082 and:

-- Login as admin using the password you previously set in `HASURA_GRAPHQL_ADMIN_SECRET`
+After that you can access to Hasura console at http://server_ip_address:8082 and login as admin using the password you previously set in `HASURA_GRAPHQL_ADMIN_SECRET`
-- Track all tables
-- For all tables go to Permissions and add a new ROLE named 'public' ony with SELECT permissions.

 ### Nginx configuration